freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/functional-programming/introduction-to-currying-and-partial-application.english.md

 curried(1)(2) // Returns 3
 ```

 This is useful in your program if you can't supply all the arguments to a function at one time.
 You can save each function call into a variable, which will hold the returned function reference that takes the next argument when it's available.
-Here's an example using the <code>curried</code> function in the example above:
+Here's an example using the curried function in the example above:

 ```js
 // Call a curried function in parts: